NeuralCam lets iPhones slowly mimic Google’s Night Sight photo mode

 Ideally, the result will look roughly as detailed and colorful as if it were taken in much brighter light, and in some test shots, that was indeed the case.
 There’s no question that low-light images captured with NeuralCam look markedly better overall than ones taken with the iPhone’s integrated camera app, if not perfect.

-However, dim light creates focus lock challenges — an issue NeuralCam lets you combat with an optional manual focus slider — and might or might not get a sharp result automatically.
+However, dim light creates focus lock challenges — an issue NeuralCam lets you combat with an optional manual focus slider — and might or might not give you a sharp result automatically.
 In some cases, a NeuralCam image will have much better colors but lower sharpness than raw iPhone camera output due to focus and/or hand shake.

 Whether one thinks of Halcyon’s approach as reliant on Google-class computational photography is another question.
 The app does all image processing on your device rather than sending anything off to a cloud server for processing, using “advanced image processing algorithms and machine learning” for compositing.
 That’s not a bad thing — it’s just not clear how much actual machine learning has been brought to bear on the results.